 Steve relies on conventional marketing techniques as well, such as placing ads in the Ocala Coupon, a local paper; papering apartment complexes within in a three-to-four-mile radius with flyers, and word of mouth.
 “A recommendation from a customer is truly the best advertisement of all,” said Steve.

-Now that his most recent store has taking off, Steve is already scouting locations for the next Senor Bubbles Laundromat.
+Now that his most recent store has taken off, Steve is already scouting locations for the next Senor Bubbles Laundromat.
 “I have to keep moving,” joked Steve, “it’s in my blood.”
 And as you might imagine, being a hands-on store owner of multiple stores, in multiple cities, Steve is constantly on the road.
 So how does he successfully manage his businesses and grow his empire?
 It’s a combination of high tech and human touch.

 “Today’s technology is incredible,” explained Steve.
 “Thanks to all the security cameras, at the click of an app, I have eyes everywhere.
-The Wascomat equipment is amazing.”
+Wascomat equipment is amazing.”

-Of course technology is wonderful, but only goes so far without a team of trusted people.
+Of course, technology is wonderful but only goes so far without a team of trusted people.
 “I certainly wouldn’t be able to maintain or grow the business without the support of my staff at each Senor Bubbles,” said Steve.
 “I’m forever grateful to them as well as Alabama Laundry Equipment distributor, Marlon Reese, who reconnected me with the Wascomat brand, and is always there if I need his guidance.”

 But most of all Steve would like to thank his dad for modeling a strong work ethic and having nerves of steel.
 “I can’t thank him enough for all he has done for me,” shared Steve, “especially opening the doors to my very first store when I couldn’t do it myself.”